alphagov/shared_mustache/README.md

 # SharedMustache

 Add the ability to share [mustache][mustache] templates in Rails and JavaScript.
-They will be compiled using [hogan][hogan] for production and then compiled into your JavaScript using the asset-pipeline.

-In development they will be rendered into script blocks on the page.
+Mustache templates will be rendered using Ruby mustache on the server.

+On the client there is a jQuery helper to let you use the template.
+In development the templates are outputted on the page in script blocks.
+For production the templates are compiled using [hogan.js][hogan], the compiled templates can then be included into your standard JavaScript file using the asset-pipeline.

 ## Installation